 Evicting a tenant is one of the most frustrating and time-consuming issues a landlord can experience.
 Make sure to protect yourself from future hardships by doing your due diligence when it comes to selecting new tenants.

-Running tenant background checks can allow you to see if tenants have been evicted in the past, or if they have a criminal history that might lead to issues on your property.
+Running tenant background checks can show you if tenants have been evicted in the past, or if they have a criminal history that might lead to issues on your property.
 Make sure to help other landlords as well if you have a bad experience with a tenant!
 You can report them to credit bureaus so that they are flagged on background checks in the future.

-DISCLAIMER: TurboTenant, Inc does not provide legal advice.
-This material has been prepared for informational purposes only.
-All users are advised to check all applicable local, state and federal laws and consult legal counsel should questions arise.
+DISCLAIMER: TurboTenant does not provide legal advice, legal help, nor legal services.
+This material has been prepared for educational purposes only.
+All users are advised to check all applicable local, state, and federal laws, and to consult legal counsel or law enforcement should any questions arise.